-A Java monitoring extension enables the AppDynamics Machine Agent to collect custom metrics, which you define and provide, and to report them to the Controller.
+You can create Java monitoring extensions that enable the Machine Agent and Server Visibility to collect custom metrics, which you define and provide, and report them to the Controller.
 This is an alternative to adding monitoring extensions using scripts.

 When you capture custom metrics with a monitoring extension, they are supported by the same AppDynamics services that you get for the standard metrics captured with the AppDynamics application and machine agents.
 These services include automatic baselining, anomaly detection, display in the Metric Browser, availability for display on custom dashboards and availability for use in policies to trigger alerts and other actions.

-This topic describes the procedure for creating a monitoring extension in Java.
+This topic describes how to create a monitoring extension in Java.

-To the Machine Agent, a monitoring extension is a task that runs on a fixed schedule and collects metrics.
-The task can be either AJavaTask, which executes a task within the machine agent process, or AForkedJavaTask, which executes a task in its own separate process.
+To the agent, a monitoring extension is a task that runs on a fixed schedule and collects metrics.

 Before You Begin

-Before creating your own extension from scratch, look at the extensions that have been created and shared among members of the AppDynamics community.
+Before creating your own extension from scratch, review the extensions on the AppDynamics community.
 The extensions are described and their source is available for free download at:

 To create a monitoring extension in Java:

 - Create your extension class.
-See Your Monitoring Extension Class.
+See Create the Monitoring Extension.

 - Create a monitor.xml configuration file.
-See The monitor.xml File.
+See Create the monitor.xml File.

 - Restart the Machine Agent.